Bottle-M/PotatoPeeler/README.md

 All logs output to the console will also be saved in the `peeler_logs` subdirectory of the tool's working directory.

+* Tip: If you use the `--verbose` flag, it may generate a bulk of logs.
+You may adjust the `--max-log-size` and `--retain-log-files` parameters to prevent incomplete log files.

 ## 7. Examples

 ### 7.1.
 Using as a Standalone Tool